-Jensen (1983) argues that the chairman of the board becomes the chief executive officer due to a failure in internal supervision and thus affects the remuneration, firing, and hiring of new directors.
-The board of directors is measured by analyzing from annual reports of firms (Alves et al., 2015; Ha, 2019; Q. T. Tran, 2020).
+Jensen (1983) argues that the chairman of the board becomes the CEO due to a failure in internal supervision and thus affects the remuneration, firing, and hiring of new directors.
+The board of directors is measured by analysing from annual reports of firms (Alves et al., 2015; Ha, 2019; Tran, 2020).
 The CEO's dual role is a dummy variable whose value is 1 if the CEO is also the chairman and 0 otherwise, simultaneously takes the chairman position.